Iran's supposed missile launch was fake, US officials say

 Iranian President Hassan Rouhani, speaking at the U.N. one day after Trump, maintained his country’s missile program was “solely defensive” in nature.

 “We never threaten anyone, but we do not tolerate threats from anyone,” he said.
-Rohani returned to Tehran two days later to preside over the missile parade featuring the new medium-range design and said his country would build as many missiles as necessary to defend itself.
+Rouhani returned to Tehran two days later to preside over the missile parade featuring the new medium-range design and said his country would build as many missiles as necessary to defend itself.

 Afterward, the footage was aired, with Iranian media claiming a successful test launch – though it apparently showed the failed January launch.